-The SIDs and STARs button options use the current Keep Aerodrome in Centre ICAO code (or the currently selected station if you have selected the option from an Aerodrome or Met Station Monitor) and displays either the LWA SIDs or the LWA STARs dialog displaying the Standard Instrument Departures (SIDs) or Standard Terminal Arrival Routes (STARs) for the specified aerodrome.
+The SIDs and STARs button options are accessible from either the LWA Map Options dialog or the Aerodrome or Met Station Monitor dialog.
+These options use the current Keep Aerodrome in Centre ICAO code (or the currently selected station if you have selected the option from an Aerodrome or Met Station Monitor) and displays either the LWA SIDs or the LWA STARs dialog displaying the Standard Instrument Departures (SIDs) or Standard Terminal Arrival Routes (STARs) for the specified aerodrome.